AnandKumar9/TechnicalNotes/Plan.md

 WWDC 2022: Use Xcode for server-side development <br>
 WWDC 2020: Use Swift on AWS Lambda with Xcode <br>
 WWDC 2017: What's New in Signing for Xcode and Xcode Server <br>

-Core Data: Sundries and maxims
-Advancements in the Objective-C runtime
-Designing for Adverse Network and Temperature Conditions Optimizing Storage in Your App
-Optimizing App Assets
-Core Data Best Practices

-UI Testing in Xcode